A Saucerful of Secrets: Recording

 Pink Floyd released their debut album, The Piper at the Gates of Dawn, in August 1967.
 Work began on A Saucerful of Secrets in the same month at EMI Studios (now Abbey Road Studios) in London with the producer Norman Smith.
-The first songs recorded were "Scream Thy Last Scream", written by the singer and guitarist, Syd Barrett, and "Set the Controls for the Heart of the Sun", written by the bassist, Roger Waters; despite having only two complete takes of the former, "Scream Thy Last Scream" was viewed as a potential single.
+The first songs recorded were "Scream Thy Last Scream", written by the singer and guitarist, Syd Barrett, and "Set the Controls for the Heart of the Sun", written by the bassist, Roger Waters.
+Despite having only two complete takes of the former, "Scream Thy Last Scream" was viewed as a potential single.
 Both songs were recorded on 7 and 8 August 1967.
 They were planned for release as a single on 8 September, but this was vetoed by Pink Floyd's record company, EMI.

-Following a brief European tour, in early October of '67, the band returned to the studio and recorded "Vegetable Man", another Syd Barrett composition (who also performed lead vocals), and "Scream Thy Last Scream" which was again rescheduled for release, only this time with "Vegetable Man" as the B-side, but it was once again vetoed by their label EMI.
-The band returned on 19 October to record "Jugband Blues", another Barrett composition, with Smith booking a Salvation Army brass band on Barrett's recommendation.
+Following a brief European tour, in early October of '67, the band returned to the studio and recorded "Vegetable Man", another Syd Barrett song (who also performed lead vocals), and "Scream Thy Last Scream" which was again rescheduled for release, only this time with "Vegetable Man" as the B-side, but it was once again vetoed by their label EMI.
+The band returned on 19 October to record "Jugband Blues", another Barrett song, with Smith booking a Salvation Army brass band on Barrett's recommendation.
 (Note: When the Salvation Army were brought in to play on the track, Barrett's instructions to Smith were "let them play whatever they want", while Smith had insisted on composed parts versus improvisation.)
 During these sessions, Barrett, overdubbed slide guitar onto "Remember a Day", an outtake from The Piper at the Gates of Dawn.
 In late October, the band took a break from the album sessions to record what was to be the third and final Pink Floyd single by Barrett, "Apples and Oranges", on 26 and 27 October.
 A few days later, they recorded what would become the B-side, "Paint Box", before leaving for their first US tour.
 On 17 November 1967, "Apples and Oranges" was released as a single following Pink Floyd's US tour.
 Despite the band performing it on American Bandstand on 7 November which was their US television debut, it only reached number 55 in the UK charts, thus failing to match the chart success of their earlier singles "See Emily Play" and "Arnold Layne".
 Roger Waters later blamed Norman Smith's production for the single's failure to top the charts, stating "'Apples and Oranges' was destroyed by the production.
 It's a fucking good song".
 When asked in December 1967 by Melody Maker about the song's disappointing chart run, Barrett replied he "couldn't care less really.
 All we can do is make records which we like.
 If the kids don't, then they won't buy it.
 All middle men are bad."